Bill Gates: 'Almost all' coronavirus vaccines will work by February

 "In a slightly imperfect way, I do think the logistics will get solved," Gates said.
 "Over time, we will get to that 70 percent-plus level that we need in order to stop the spread of the disease."

-Gates says his own Thanksgiving dinner will be small and he'll set up a video connection with family members not present.
+Gates says his own Thanksgiving dinner will be small and he'll set up a video connection with family members who aren't present.
 He urged Americans to wear masks and social distance as we continue to wait for a vaccine.

-"You know, try not to have your family be the last death in this pandemic because you're willing to see it through until the spring, which is when the vaccine will really start to cut the numbers down," he said.
+"You know," he said, "try not to have your family be the last death in this pandemic because you're willing to see it through until the spring, which is when the vaccine will really start to cut the numbers down."

 Discuss: Bill Gates: 'Almost all' coronavirus vaccines will work by February